phneutral/viur-css/README.md

-# ViUR CSS #
+# ViUR Ignite CSS #

 First attempt in building a sturdy foundation of CSS for ViUR products and Mausbrand projects.

-ViUR CSS is build upon the principles of:
+ViUR Ignite CSS is build upon the principles of:

 * [Primer CSS](http://primercss.io)
 * [Enduring CSS](https://benfrain.com/enduring-css-writing-style-sheets-rapidly-changing-long-lived-projects/)